kerojosh96/Josh-s-Data-Structures-Hand-Book/Queue.md

 # \[Queue]

-A \[queu] is a liner data structure in wich items are added(enqued) at the tail end and elements are removed(dequed) at the head. a queue is a Last-In-First-out (LIFO) data type.
+A \[queu] is a liner data structure in wich items can only be inserted (enqued) at the tail end and elements removed(dequed) at the front or head. a queue is a Last-In-First-out (LIFO) data type.

 # In Memory